gabesargeant/blog/gabrielsargeant/content/posts/smapretro/index.md

 * CORs is always tricky.

 I feel like I always *just* manage to get CORs' working.
-It never feels like it *click*.
-After grinding through that issue on my own I certainly have a better understanding of it now.
-But it's still one of those tricky bits of config I feel like I'll always be a bit behind in.
+It never feels like it *clicks*.
+After grinding through the CORs issues on my own, I certainly have a better understanding of it now.
+But it is still one of those tricky bits of config I feel like I'm always a bit behind in.

 * I'm still bad at javascript.
+Was I ever good...

 No shocker here.
 By the time I got to work on the front end I was a bit tired of the project.
 Putting in the time to design, build, and deploy the frontend and then debugging it was actually pretty draining.
 I wanted to finish the project more than I wanted to have a perfect UI.
 So I'm comfortable with the MVP.